liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 A Struts action hook can wrap or override existing Struts actions or create a new Struts path; we'll demonstrate both here.
-We'll override the Struts actions located in the `struts-config.xml` using a Struts action hook to point to a custom class, then we'll create a new Struts path: `/c/portal/sample` and navigate to it.
+We'll override the Struts actions in the `struts-config.xml` using a Struts action hook to point to a custom class, then we'll create a new Struts path: `/c/portal/sample` and navigate to it.
 Let's get started!

-First, lets' override the login portlet's Struts action using the example-hook we created earlier in the chapter.
+First, let's override the login portlet's Struts action using the example-hook we created earlier in the chapter.

 Here's the current action in your portal's `struts-config.xml` file: